SGDInstitute/apollo/content/collections/pages/sgdinstitute/2023-fireside-chat-chasten-buttigieg.md

         content:
           -
             type: text
-            text: 'The Ford School and their production partner, Michigan Media, are providing the streaming for this event.
+            text: 'The Ross School of Business is providing the streaming for this event.
 We are committed to accessibility and want our event to accommodate your full participation.
 Using the email linked below, please let us know as early as possible about any accommodations we can help facilitate.'
       -
         type: set
         attrs: